 After checking off my workout, I usually book it out of the gym.
 I’m endorphin-fueled, hungry, and ready for some post-cardio R&R. Skipping cool down exercises because I’m too impatient and just want to flop down in front of the TV isn’t a sustainable way to work out, however.
-Maillard Howell, owner of CrossFit Prospect Heights and founder of the The Beta Way, says that opting out of your cool-down is a surefire way of opting in for less-than-ideal post-workout feels.
+Maillard Howell, owner of Dean CrossFit and founder of The Beta Way, says that opting out of your cool-down is a surefire way of opting in for less-than-ideal post-workout feels.

 “Cooling down goes hand in hand with warming up.
 You need to downgrade—especially if you’re coming from high-intensity or a strenuous workout,” says Howell.
 Your body enters fight or flight mode during this kind of exercise regimen, and without a clear transition to your more laid-back life activities, it will stay that way.
 “All the brain knows from millions of years of programing is that when you’re breathing heavily, it triggers responses.
 Your heart rate keeps going, your sight is very acute, your hearing is very acute—all this stuff.
 You kick into survival mode.
 That mode isn’t very sustainable or healthy to remain in,” he adds.